StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 manos03, nervios03
 manos04, nervios04
 ````

+The machines all have the LAMP stack already installed, so you don't need to do that.

 The goal is to

 * install the Nagios server on your nervios instance
 * install the Nagios agent on your manos instance
 * configure Nagios to monitor your manos instance
-* test that it is working by halting manos and observing the result
+* confirm that manos is being monitored
-* further test by bringing manos back up and observing the result
+* test monitoring by halting manos and observing the result

 ## Steps

-First, log into the nervios instance appropriate to your team.
+First, log into the nervios instance appropriate to your team (each team has a number 1-4).

+IMPORTANT: DO NOT USE "vagrant ssh."
+Instead, log in using ssh:

+    ssh vagrant@192.168.33.4X    # for manosXX, X=1-4
+    ssh vagrant@192.168.33.5X    # for nerviosXX, X=1-4

 The instructions we will follow this time are at:

 http://www.unixmen.com/install-configure-nagios-4-ubuntu-14-1014-04/

-At this point, you should have the command line skills to install and configure nagios based on these directions, which will not be repeated here.
+At this point, you should have the command line skills to install and configure nagios based on these directions, which will not be repeated or elaborated here.

 Towards the end of the directions, you will log into manosXX (again the instance appropriate to your team) and configure it so that it can be monitored by the nagios server.